 - Admission to the USS Arizona Memorial is free.

 - Parking at the Pearl Harbor Visitor Center is also free.

 Tickets and Visitor Center:

-If you want to visit different memorials, you need a boat ride in advance.
-Here it is recommended to start at the Visitor Center to purchase the tickets there.
+If you want to visit different memorials, you should book a boat ride in advance.
+It is recommended to start at the Visitor Center to purchase the tickets there.